unicef/publicgoods-toolkit/appendix-resources-tools.md

   been translated into almost three dozen languages.

-Don't be put off by the thorough guides we cite above and feel that managing an open source project requires significant investment in community development and governance.
+Don't be put off by the thorough guides we cite above and feel that managing an open-source project requires significant investment in community development and governance.
 Deep investment isn't necessary for every project type.
 For those where it makes sense, you should approach community development in phases and 'right size' investment